souzatharsis/podcastfy/paper/paper.md

 We invite contributions from the community to further enhance the capabilities of Podcastfy.
 Whether it is by adding support for new input modalities, improving the quality of conversation generation, or optimizing the TTS synthesis, we welcome collaboration to make Podcastfy more powerful and versatile.

 # Acknowledgements

+Add acknowledgements for contributors as well as eventual reviewers.

 We acknowledge the open-source community and the developers of the various libraries and tools that make Podcastfy possible.
 Special thanks to the developers of LangChain, Llamafile, Gemini, OpenAI, ElevenLabs, and Microsoft Edge for their tools and documentation.